How to Calm AnxietySep 24, 2020

 Amy: Okay, yeah, so tell us, what is leaky gut?
 I've heard that term but I'd love to know from a doctor, from a naturopath, what is leaky gut?

 Dr. Ameet: Okay, so we have the stomach and you have the intestines, right?
 And your intestines are kept healthy by good bacteria and good food, and over time with antibiotic use through a diet, taking a birth control pill, etc., the good bacteria gets filled up, the lining is damaged, you get holes in intestine, and those toxins go into the bloodstream and that causes inflammation everywhere in your body, and that's the leading cause of asthma, eczema, arthritis.
 When you have a lot of inflammation, your adrenal glands have to make a lot of cortisol to manage the inflammation, so then you get the cortisol imbalance and adrenal fatigues.
 So your adrenal glands are tired because of traumatic memories, chronic daily stress, as well as inflammation, so a lot of things are wiping your system out and that's why you have to heal leaky gut and that's by removing inflammatory food which I talked about in my Free Holistic Medicine Courses Online and book Also, healing the gut with certain supplements – amino acid, vitamin B probiotics, etc., and you detoxifying your liver, that's super important because when you have inflammation, you have a lot of toxins in your body and these toxins go to the liver, the liver becomes stagnant and it's meant to produce bile which helps your digestion, but with a stagnant liver, your bile flow is not so good, so you get more gas, bloating, indigestion, worsening of leaky gut, more constipation, and so a lot of problems of constipation are usually liver stagnation and people don't realize that.
 Your liver controls your hormones, and so with liver stagnation, you might have more progesterone deficiency or testosterone imbalances, and that can lead to anxiety and depression as well.
 So it's very important not to just take a pill or an anti-depressant without understanding the real cause.
 My book, my Free Holistic Medicine Courses Online will walk you through treating the root cause.
-The Free Holistic Medicine Courses Online, of course, has a lot more detail.
+The Free Holistic Medicine Courses Online to heal leaky gut in 2 weeks, of course, has a lot more detail.
 I have a lot of homeophatic remedies, my exact protocols, and my book also introduces you to the basic concept and takes in a very systemic way how to heal your gut, your liver, your adrenal system, and also heal emotion and trauma.

 Amy: So how would someone know that they have leaky gut?
 How would someone know that this could be coming from their beliefs or suppressed emotions?
 How do you guide people?